 As building codes become tighter moisture generated inside does not have a way to escape.
 Too much moisture creates damp window frames and walls, which can lead to mold.
 In order to stop window condensation reduce the amount of moisture in the air.
 Moisture control can make your home more energy-efficient, reduce heating and cooling expenses, improve comfort and prevent mold growth.

-The IW25 In-Wall dehumidifier puts control back in your hands by removing up to 25 pints of moisture a day.
+The wall mounted IW25 dehumidifier puts control back in your hands by removing up to 25 pints of moisture a day.
 Designed for everyday use, the IW-25 drains directly into existing plumbing, no more reservoir tanks, to keep relative humidity below 60 percent.
 The hands-free IW-25 allows you to take control of moisture to prevent condensation and mold growth.

 Signs Condensation is a Problem